-Te chnical indicator de escript ion shee t A1 Indicator short name Percentage of drinking water compliance to SANS 241 A2 Alignment A3 Results- chain level Improved quality of water (incl. wastewater) Outcome A7 Rationale will contribute to unsafe living envir of drinking water h monitoring wal identifying any exis could emerge in supply and sanitati levels of diarrhoea, Southern Africa a total social cost of 1% of the GDP in 2010 General Hous were over 60,000 month and appro provided is of a poor quality, it the creation of unhealthy and on the creation of unhealthy and on the control of the control A8 Definition The percentage of water samples measure comply with the SANS 241 requirements ov month period.
-See the SANS 241 requirement detailed breakdown of the various tests inv juirements over a 12 41 requirements for a INDICATOR ASSIGNMENT WS4.1 A4 Back to Basics pillar Service delivery A9 Indicator Formula (1) Number of water samples that complied with SANS 241 requirements / (2) Total number of water samples tested 100 A5 Unit of measurement Percentage of tested samples A6 Frequency of reporting Annual A10 Indicator origin MBI indicator A11 Notes on calculation , , The MBI code for this performance indicator is PQ6.
+Te chnical indicator de escript ion shee t A1 Indicator short name Percentage of drinking water compliance to SANS 241 A2 Alignment A3 Results- chain level Improved quality of water (incl. wastewater) Outcome A7 Rationale will contribute to unsafe living envir of drinking water h monitoring wal identifying any exis could emerge in supply and sanitati levels of diarrhoea, Southern Africa a total social cost of 1% of the GDP in 2010 General Hous were over 60,000 month and appro provided is of a poor quality, it the creation of unhealthy and menents.
+Monitoring the quality elps protect health, and regularly er quality is a crucial part of ing problems, or any issues that the future.
+Inadequate water on is a direct contributor to high dysentery and other diseases in da 1997 study found that the diarrhoeal disease was at least South Africa (R3.4 billion).
+The ehold Survey showed that there ases of childhood diarrhoeal perkimately 9,000 child diarrhoeal aths in the year.
+A8 Definition The percentage of water samples measure comply with the SANS 241 requirements ov month period.
+See the SANS 241 requirements detailed breakdown of the various tests in juirements over a 12 41 requirements for a INDICATOR ASSIGNMENT WS4.1 A4 Back to Basics pillar Service delivery A9 Indicator Formula (1) Number of water samples that complied with SANS 241 requirements / (2) Total number of water samples tested 100 A5 Unit of measurement Percentage of tested samples A6 Frequency of reporting Annual A10 Indicator origin MBI indicator A11 Notes on calculation , , The MBI code for this performance indicator is PQ6.
 Formula = PQ6 (%) = (D114 / D113) \times 100 orting sibility A applies to Municip al Category Readiness eadiness Me tro Metro Yes Tier 1 B1 Data Element (1) Number of water sample tests complying with SANS 241 requirements B4 Source WSA C1 Data Element (2) Total number of water samples tested C4 Source WSA B2 Frequency of collection Annual B5 Units Number of water sample tests C2 Frequency of collection Annual C5 Units Number of tests conducted B3 Definition Total number of tests conducted on water samples that comply with the numerical limits of SANS 241, during the assessment period.
 If present at certain unacceptable levels these determinants can result in an immediate health risk or consequence.
 C3 Definition Total number of water sample tests during the assessment period. • B6 Notes The data eleme I code for this data ent does not include ements associated v operational data as per C6 Notes The MBI code f or this data element is D113.